-Students will build on their knowledge from Junior Park Explorers and further develop their detective skills in learning why our local green spaces are so important to our lives as humans.
+Students develop their detective skills in learning why our local parks are so important.

 12.15pm to 2.30pm

 |Sites||Christchurch Botanic Gardens